Submitting your article

 Please ensure your article is a minimum of 1.5 spacing and includes the title of your contribution in the main document.

-Footnotes should be avoided in the text, and if necessary only use a small and limited number of endnotes.
+Footnotes are not accepted in the text.
+If necessary, only use a small and limited number of endnotes.

 Figures & Tables